elysia090/Lab/docs/StoryD.md

 20.4.2.8 frame-ancestors ‘none’
 20.4.2.9 form-action ‘none’
 	21. UI Global UX Invariants (Normative)
-21.1 Draft vs committed separation
+21.1 Draft vs staged vs committed separation
-21.1.1 Draft changes MUST be local-only and MUST NOT be visible to other users until committed (published).
+21.1.1 Draft changes MUST be local-only and MUST NOT be visible to other users until published.
+21.1.2 Staged changes MUST be local-only and MUST represent an explicit user-selected publish set.
-21.1.2 Committed state MUST be the server’s ref/commit state and MUST be treated as source of truth.
+21.1.3 Committed state MUST be the server’s ref/commit state and MUST be treated as source of truth.

 21.2 Deterministic navigation
 21.2.1 Deep links MUST be stable across reloads.